-This second argument may not be used if the first argument is 4 (the releasedpaper style).
+This second argument may not be used if the first argument is 4 (the released-paper style).

-In the external-letter style (.MT 5), only the title (without the word "subject:") is printed in the upper left and right corners, respectively, on the first page.
+In the external-letter style (.MT 5), only the title (without the word "subject:") and the date is printed in the upper left and right corners, respectively, on the first page.
 You would normally use this style with preprinted stationery that has the company name and address already printed on it.

-4.12.7 Date and Format Changes
+Date and Format Changes